 Step 1 – Decide if you are going to get certified in Idaho as a Medical Billing Specialist

 In the state of Idaho it is not mandated that you be certified to work as a medical biller or coder.
 But remember, there are far more pros than cons to holding a certification.
 Also, most employers now demand that their staff get certified and even though there are some employers in Idaho that hire non-certified employees, it is not as many as that do hire certified workers.
+Do not let the process of certification or whether you should get certified be misunderstood in anyway shape or form.
+You only benefit from getting certified in Idaho as a medical coder.
+There really are no downsides beside the extra time studying and taking the examination.

 Step 2 – Complete a Training Program in Medical Coding in the State of Idaho

 Whether you get an associate degree, a bachelor’s degree, or a certificate, all three of them help you get your first medical coding and billing job in the state of Idaho, but you will need to be aware of the advantages and drawbacks of each before choosing one.
 For more details about the three levels of education, see our resource here.
+Each level has different time-frames from 6 months to 4 years depending on which level of education you go for.

 How to pick a Idaho billing and coding program